Randomized methods for dynamical low-rank approximation: Time-stepping methods

 \subsection{Rank-adaptive time-stepping methods}

 In the two new methods above presented, a fixed target rank is prescribed, which assumes that we have a guess on the numerical rank of the solution.
 In practice, we do not have always such a guess and we typically need to change the rank at each time step.
-Unlike the projector-splitting integrator, the augmented space together with the oversampling parameter $p$ already allow some freedom in the truncation step so that the rank can change from one step to the next.
-However, the rank growth is then limited to $2r+p$, which might not be enough to catch fast changing solutions.
+Unlike the projector-splitting integrator, the augmented space together with the oversampling parameter $p$ already allow some freedom in the truncation step so that the rank could evolve from one step to the next.
+However, the rank growth would be limited to $2r+p$, which might not be enough to catch fast changing solutions.
 Instead, we propose a more systematic approach based on the adaptive dynamical rangefinder algorithm proposed in Section~\ref{sec: adaptive dynamical rangefinder}, which allows to choose automatically the rank.

 Consider a prescribed error tolerance $\tau>0$ and a certain probability of failure $\beta>0$.
-Let us denote the tolerance-based truncated SVD by $\mathcal T_{\tau}$ such that
+Let us denote the tolerance-based truncated SVD by $\mathcal T_{\tau}$ and defined such that

 and which can be computed by truncating the singular values of the matrix $X$.
 Starting from the initial low-rank approximate $Y_0 = \mathcal T_{\tau}(A_0) = U_0 S_0 V_0^T$, we define one step of the \textit{adaptive dynamical randomized SVD} (ADRSVD) algorithm as follows: \begin{enumerate} \item Estimate the range according to $\tau$ and $\beta$, and augment the basis: